Colégio Mateus Ricci

 Colégio Mateus Ricci (利瑪竇中學) is a Roman Catholic kindergarten/preschool through secondary school in Macau and a member of the Macau Catholic Schools Association.
 It was named after Matteo Ricci and established in 1955.
 Caritas Macau established the school.

+It was established by Caritas Macau in 1955.
+The school was named in honor of the Italian Jesuit priest Matteo Ricci.

+Former primary school buildings are listed as a part of Macau's cultural heritage by the Cultural Affairs Bureau.

+Campuses

 The school has three separate campuses in Santo António (St. Anthony Parish), one for secondary grades, and two for nursery/kindergarten and primary grades.

+Curriculum

+Colégio Mateus Ricci primarily conducts instruction in Chinese and seeks to continue and promote Matteo Ricci's educational ideals.
+The school offers a junior secondary education curriculum for grades 1 through 6, as well as a secondary diploma program.
+Additionally, students have access to a variety of extracurricular activities, including arts, technology, sports, and community service.